DesiPilla/demographics-voterid-turnout/README.md

 Our data is limited by few counts of missing information.
 This first limitation to note is that the value used for the count of young people is not exact.
 The original dataset only provided the population size of the age range `15-19`.
 However, the minimum voting age in the United States is 18.
 We made the assumption that the population of each age in that range is evenly distributed.
 40% of this value (representing voting ages 18 and 19) were used in the counts of young people.
 Also, a single county (Oglala Lakota County) in South Dakota is missing from the turnout dataset.
 Because it is only one out of over 3000 counties, we are okay moving forward without this piece of information.
 Finally, Alaska only reported their election results at the state level.; county-specific results are unavailable.
 For this reason, county-specific analyses cannot be conducted when considering the state of Alaska.
 This should not affect the analyses of this study, as it is only one state being excluded.

+## Data Visualizations

+### Demographic Data

+This figure shows the median household income of each county in the US.
+The wealthiest counties are those in the Northeastern corridor, as well as those surrounding the San Francisco Bay area and Midwest.
+Some counties in the midwest are also wealthier.
+However, the dark shade of the plot highlights how many counties across the US have median household incomes around $40,000 or lower, especially those in the southeast.

+This figure shows the percentage of voting eligble persons in each county that hold either a Bachelor's or Master's degree.
+The most educated counties are those in the Northeastern corridor, as well as those in Colorado.
+Counties in the mountain states (Arizona, Idaho, Nevada, and Utah) appear to have lower rates of college education.
+Spread across the nation are counties with high rates, but they are sparse and few.

+This figure shows the median age of each county in the US.
+This feature appears to be evenly distributed across the Eastern half of the country.
+Southern Florida, as well as the Northern most regions of the country, appear to have older populations.
+The mountain states appear to have younger populations.

+This figure shows the percentage of voting eligible persons in each county that fall into distinct age categories.
+The largest category for nearly all counties is the `Age 35 to 59` bucket.
+The age range is the largest of the three, however.
+These figures are mostly evenly distributed.

+This figure shows the unemployment rate of voting eligible persons in each county in the US.
+The unemployment rate tends to be higher in southern counties than in northern ones.
+Counties in the Boston and midwest regions have very low unemployment rates.